-I’ve collected lots of options for you, from creepy to sweet and rustic to full on glamour.
-Halloween is the best holiday to be your self and taking the DIY route with your own decorations is a great way to show off your personality.
+I’ve collected lots of options for you, from spooky & creepy to sweet & rustic to full on glamour.
+Halloween is the best holiday to be your self and taking the DIY route with your own decorations is a great way to show off your personality and style.

 Speaking of subtly spooky and crows, this is one of my favorite Halloween wreaths ever.
-I probably say that too much, but it’s like picking a favorite child.
+I know I say that too much, but it’s like picking a favorite child.

 Out of all my Halloween wreath ideas I think this one is the most fall-neutral, you can leave this up until Thanksgiving without any odd looks from the neighbors.
-You can, my neighbors never stop looking at me oddly 😉
+Well you probably can, my neighbors never stop looking at me oddly

 Like the wisteria wreath this one can easily bridge the gap from late September to Thanksgiving, the fun ribbon leans towards Halloween with the black and white but the harvest colors and burlap make it fall appropriate.